tarmstrong/longcv/bio.md

 ## Interviewing for full-time jobs

-## Getting the job and moving to San Francisco
+## Getting a job and moving to San Francisco

 TODO.
 This document is a work in progress.